davidjoffe/dave_gnukem/README.md

 Created by: David Joffe http://djoffe.com/ (https://www.livecoding.tv/david_joffe/)

-The project was maintained by EMH (Evil Mr Henry http://www.emhsoft.com/) for a number of years until Oct 2016.
+The project was originally created and maintained by David Joffe (~1994 to 2004, and Oct 2016 to present).
+It was maintained by EMH (Evil Mr Henry http://www.emhsoft.com/) from 2004 to 2008.
 Additional contributions by: T.O.G, Vytautas Shaltenis, Kent Mein, Steve Merrifield, Felix Richter, Kevin Joffe.
 See also 'Additional Credits' below.

 You can watch recent development on this project being live-streamed at: https://www.livecoding.tv/david_joffe/